Sunday - May 18, 2014

 - Accurate and safe race course

-- Fluids located throughout run course.
-Fluids at start/finish and transition.
+- Fluids at start/finish, transition and run courses.
 No fluids offered on bike course.

 - Motorcycle and medical support